1. Home

 2 | What is the current mpox situation in the DRC?

-Mpox is endemic in 11 of the country’s 26 provinces.
+Mpox is endemic in 11 of the DRC's 26 provinces.
 Endemic means a disease that exists permanently in a given area.

-However, the number of cases has been rising sharply for more than two years, leading health authorities to declare an epidemic in December 2022.
+However, the number of cases in the country has been rising sharply for more than two years, leading health authorities to declare an epidemic in December 2022.
 The number of cases tripled in 2023, with more than 14,600 suspected cases notified and 654 deaths.

 But in 2024, the situation has worsened further.
 Between January and the beginning of August, the disease had 14,000 suspected cases in 23 provinces.
 On 14 August the WHO declared the mpox outbreak a public health emergency of international concern.